hanatos/vkdt/src/pipe/modules/colour/readme.md

 conjunction with skin tone presets (cf. `colour-monk-[0-9].pst`), this is useful to match skin rendition precisely in difficult lighting situations.

+to pick a neutral spot, you can use the `pick-neutral.pst` preset.

 ## gamut mapping

 the `gamut` parameter employs a few lookup tables to